waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   5. Push Boulder 6 (1, 5) right to (2, 5) PIT.
 - Start Turn: 29800.
 Decisive Phase Start: Turn 29911.
 Puzzle Start: Turn 29931.
 - Lessons: Resetting by ladder works.
 Strength must be reactivated after map change.
 Column 4 is a wall from row 2-12.
 Detour through row 13 and column 1 is the only way for B6.
-- Failed Strength Activation Attempts: 6.
+- Failed Strength Activation Attempts: 7.
 I will be extremely slow and precise.
-- Turn 29995 Reflection:
+- Turn 29996 Strategy:
-  1. No deferred tasks found.
+  1. Menu is open, cursor on POKEDEX.
-  2. Notepad organized.
-B6 path updated.
+  2. Sequence: Down (POKEMON) -> A -> Down x4 (GNEISS) -> A -> Down (STRENGTH) -> A -> A -> A -> B x3.
-  3. Markers updated.
-Redundant ones removed.
+  3. Once active, test push Boulder 6 down to (3, 7).
-  4. solve_blackthorn_boulders failed; manually executing.
+  4. If (3, 8) is truly a wall, I will pivot to Boulder 7 at (6, 1).
-  5. Goals are WHAT, plans are HOW.
+- Boulder 7 Path: (6, 1) Down to (6, 3), Right to (8, 3) PIT.
-  6. Root hypothesis for B6: column 4 is a wall.
-Verified by movement.
-Detour is required.
+- Boulder 6 Maze: Must investigate Column 4/Column 2 gaps.